Fermi Gamma-ray Space Telescope: Solar array drive failure

 On 16 March 2018 one of Fermi's solar arrays quit rotating, prompting a transition to "safe hold" mode and instrument power off.
-This was the first mechanical failure in nearly 10 years.
-Fermi's solar arrays rotate to maximize the exposure of the arrays to the Sun.
-The motor that drives that rotation failed to move as instructed in one direction.
+Fermi's solar arrays include a motor that rotates the arrays to maximize the exposure of the arrays to the Sun.
+After an investigation it was determined that the motor that drove this rotation ceased working.
 On 27 March, the satellite was placed at a fixed angle relative to its orbit to maximize solar power.
 The next day the GBM instrument was turned back on.

 On 2 April, operators turned LAT on and it resumed operations on 8 April.
 Alternative observation strategies were developed to continue data collection in the face of changed power and thermal requirements.
+As a result of the failure the satellite operates almost exclusively in "survey mode" now.
+Before the failure it would often use autonomous repointing to monitor the location of a GRB.

+This was the first mechanical failure in nearly 10 years.

 LAT outages

 Starting in 2018, LAT suffered occasional outages lasting between a few hours and several days.

-Requested Cancellation
+Requested cancellation

-As part of the President's Fiscal Year 2026 Budget Request, President Trump requested the cancellation of the Fermi mission and zeroed out its budget starting in the 2026 year "given higher priorities within the agency".
+As part of the President's Fiscal Year 2026 Budget Request, President Trump requested the cancellation of the Fermi mission and zeroed out its budget starting in the 2026 year "given higher priorities within the agency", however it was fully funded for the year.
+In his 2027 budget request, Trump again zeroed out the program.